 El tronco de Navidad, or Christmas log is a dessert that is eaten during Christmas season in several countries in Europe.

 The Spanish Christmas log recipe

 Here are the ingredients you will need to prepare your very own Christmas log:

-For the cake:
+Ingredients for the cake:

 - 2 egg yolks

-80 g of sugar
+- 80 g of sugar

-A bit of lemon zest
+- A bit of lemon zest

-80 g of flour
+- 80 g of flour

-For the filling:
+Ingredients for the filling:

 - 400 g of frosting chocolate

-250 g of butter
+- 250 g of butter

 - 150 of sugar

-1 spoonful of rum
+- 1 spoonful of rum